debabrata100/angular4-real-wrold-app/README.md

 # MyApp

-This is demo Project built in Angular4.Following Modules and features are available:
+This is demo Project built in Angular v4.0.
+Following Modules and features are available:

-#User-Login Module
+# User-Login Module
 1.User Login and Logout using session and change detection features of Angular components

-#User Module
+# User Module
 1.Displaying a list of User by using Angular Http class, HttpModule (To make ajax calls to server), Observables from rxjs module and a fake Restful Api

-2.Adding New User using angular FormsModule and ReactiveFormsModule 3.Complex form validations using FormBuilder, FormGroup, Validators and and Custom validators 4.Editing a user and populating user data in the form using two way binding feature of angular 5.Deleting a user
+2.Adding New User using angular FormsModule and ReactiveFormsModule
+3.Complex form validations using FormBuilder, FormGroup, Validators and and Custom validators
+4.Editing a user and populating user data in the form using two way binding feature of angular
-#Posts
+5.Deleting a user

+# Posts Module
-1.Displaying a list of Posts using a fake restful Api 2.Filtering a list of posts from a list of users 3.Providing a pagination component to display a list of posts per page
+1.Displaying a list of Posts using a fake restful Api
+2.Filtering a list of posts from a list of users
+3.Providing a pagination component to display a list of posts per page

-#Navigation using Routing
+# Navigation and Routing
-1.Defining routes for each module using Angular Router Module 2.Imperative navigation using Router class
+1.Defining routes for each module using Angular Router Module
+2.Imperative navigation using Router class
 3.Route Guard to prevent the user from navigate away from a page

 # Library Installation
 Bootstrap:
 npm install ngx-bootstrap --save